gvnadir/SailPoint-IdentityIQ/README.md

      `./iiq console -j`

-     > The `-q` option enables using the arrow keys to page through commands entered during the session.
+     > The `-j` option enables using the arrow keys to page through commands entered during the session.

    - Run the following command: `about`
    - The **Version** line lists the iiq version. patch version and the build